Django SDK

 - Basic python sample: Uploading local and remote images to Cloudinary and generating various transformation URLs.

-- Django Photo Album: A fully working web application that allows you to upload photos, maintain a database with references, list images with their metadata, and display them using various cloud-based transformations.
+- Django photo album: A fully working web application that allows you to upload photos, maintain a database with references, list images with their metadata, and display them using various cloud-based transformations.
 Image uploading is performed both from the server side and directly from the browser using a jQuery plugin.

-and see our image transformations and video manipulation docs. - Check out Cloudinary's asset administration capabilities.
+and see our image transformations and video transformation docs.